openlegaldata/oldp/README.md

 ## Run

-Run the following command to start the web app at `localhost:8000`.
+Run the following command to start the web app at [http://localhost:8000/](http://localhost:8000/).

 ```
 ./manage.py runserver 8000
 ```

-### Environment variables
+### Settings

+The manage the app settings we rely on [django-configurations](https://django-configurations.readthedocs.io/en/stable/).
+Pre-configured settings can be used by setting the `DJANGO_CONFIGURATION` environment variable to either `Prod`, `Dev` or `Test`.
-You can override the settings from `oldp/settings.py` with environment variables:
+You can as well override specific settings from `oldp/settings.py` with environment variables:

 | Variable name | Default value | Comment |
 | ------------- | ------------- | ------- |